Random Pokémon Type Generator

 • Copy type combination with one click

-When a Pokémon has two types, defensive multipliers multiply together.
+When a monster has two types, each attacking type's damage multiplier gets calculated against both defensive types separately, then multiplied together.
 A Water/Ground type takes 2× from Grass via Water and 2× from Grass via Ground, resulting in a devastating 4× weakness.
-Conversely, it takes 0.5× from Fire via Water while Ground is neutral, resulting in 0.5× resistance.
-Most critically, Ground's Electric immunity (0×) overrides everything — making Water/Ground completely immune to Electric despite Water normally being weak to it.
+But Ground's Electric immunity (0×) overrides everything, making Water/Ground completely immune to Electric despite Water normally being weak to it when checking how dual type matchups work in Pokémon.

 The 4× Weakness Problem

-According to competitive analysis from Smogon University, 4× weaknesses are the most exploitable flaw in team building.
-Popular dual types like Dragon/Flying (4× to Ice), Rock/Ground (4× to Water and Grass), and Bug/Grass (4× to Fire and Flying) must be played around carefully.
-Our generator highlights these compound weaknesses in red so you can identify vulnerable combinations instantly.
+Compound 4× weaknesses are the most exploitable flaw in competitive team building.
+Popular dual types like Dragon/Flying (4× to Ice), Rock/Ground (4× to Water and Grass), and Bug/Grass (4× to Fire and Flying) must be played around very carefully.
+The tool highlights these dangerous matchups in red so you can spot them instantly.

 Top Defensive Dual Types